Optimal control of nonlinear systems with unsymmetrical input constraints and its applications to the UAV

 \section{Introduction}

-In the domain of automatic control, the basic requirement for the controller is to stabilize the system and drive the interested state to an equilibrium state.
-But when the related resource is limited or the system is required to compete for a specific performance index, the optimal behavior of the system with respect to the specified long-term goals is desired.
-Last few decades have witnessed the endeavors towards this goal and the control method called optimal control has made a great advance over these years.
-More accurately, optimal control refers to a class of methods that can be used to synthesize a control policy which results in best possible behavior with respect to the prescribed criterion, which is usually a function of states and control input.
-In other words, the optimal control policy is the policy which leads to maximization of performance \cite{rao2009survey}.
+\emph{Literature review:} In the domain of automatic control, the basic requirement for the controller is to stabilize the system and drive the interested state to an equilibrium state.
+But when the related resource is limited or the system is required to compete for a specific performance index, the optimal behavior of the system with respect to specified long-term goals is desired.
+Therefore, optimal control for nonlinear systems has been the focus of the research since last century \cite{vlassenbroeck1988chebyshev} as it can help improve the system performance effectively.
+There have been numerous successful applications of nonlinear optimal control to different fields such as spacecraft attitude control \cite{9559763} and underwater vehicle control \cite{DENG2021102676}.
+In general, the optimal control problem for nonlinear systems involves the solving of an underlying Hamilton-Jacobi-Bellman (HJB) equation \cite{lewis2012optimal}, which is usually very difficult to solve and almost impossible to get an analytical solution directly \cite{beard1998approximate}.
+To solve the HJB equation, the paper \cite{abu2005nearly} proposed an off-line policy iteration (PI) strategy, in which a sequence of cost functions were approximated.
+The methods proposed in \cite{abu2005nearly} requires that the dynamics of the system is completely known.
+However, the dynamics of the nonlinear system is usually complex and even time-variant in some situations.
+As a consequence, nonlinear systems are rather difficult to be modeled accurately.
+For traditional model-based control design methods, the performance degradation caused by the model inaccuracy may be catastrophic.